gisaia/aias/docs/docs/aias.md

 - `directory_ingest` : it ingests archives found in a directory.
 - `download` : it ingests an archive.
 - `enrich` : it enriches an item (like adding a cog).
+- `dc3build` : it builds an new "cube" item based on groups of items, each group representing a time slice.

 #### Ingest process